High-dimensional quantum key distribution rates for multiple measurement bases: Finite key rates

 \subsection{Comparison of finite key rates for different numbers of MUBs}

 In order to assess the achievable secure key rates under the assumption of collective attacks, we maximize the rate in Eq.~(\ref{AEPbound}) for fixed $d=5$, $Q=0.05$ and $\epsilon_\text{tot} = 10^{-10}$ for different $N$ and $m$ over $k$, $\epsilon$, $\epsilon_\text{EC}$ and $\epsilon_\text{PA}$.
 For coherent attacks, we employ the postselection technique in Eq.~(\ref{postselection}) instead.
 Note that we use the asymptotic value for the error correction term $\leakEC(Q+\mu_\epsilon)$ by setting the factor $f=1$.
 While this choice probably underestimates the number of bits required for error correction slightly, we stress that this is probably compensated for by using the asymptotic value for the worst error rate given by $Q+\mu_\epsilon$ instead of the more probable $Q$.
 In proper implementations of the protocol, the leakage would be replaced by an actual count of transmitted bits instead.
-The result of the optimization is displayed in Fig.~\ref{fig:finitekey} for both kinds of attacks and different numbers of MUBs. \\ In order to compare the obtained rates with state-of-the-art rates for two measurement bases using EURs, we display the standard BB84 rate found from EURs as a dashed, yellow line, while the solid lines show the key rates obtained from the AEP with $m = 2,\ldots ,d+1$.
+The result of the optimization is displayed in Fig.~\ref{fig:finitekey} for both kinds of attacks and different numbers of MUBs.

+In order to compare the obtained rates with state-of-the-art rates for two measurement bases using EURs, we display the standard BB84 rate found from EURs as a dashed, yellow line, while the solid lines show the key rates obtained from the AEP with $m = 2,\ldots ,d+1$.
 Note that for fixed $m=2$, the key rate derived from the EUR is globally better than the one found with the AEP both in terms of length of the key per number of rounds and in terms of minimum number of signals to get a positive rate.
 In fact, only for a large number of rounds we find higher achievable key rates using multiple bases.
 This result hints that the search for EURs with more than two MUBs promises protocols with higher noise tolerance and higher key rates.

 If we focus on the key rates derived from the AEP for large $N$, we note that, as found in the asymptotic case, exploiting more than two MUBs allows to achieve higher rates.
 We remark that in the case $m=3$ our optimization provides a key rate comparable with the one found in Ref.~\cite{bradler2016finite} for the same values of the parameters $d$, $m$, $Q$ and $\epsilon_{\text{tot}}$.
 There, they use the AEP as well, but they also explore a different estimate based on finite block length quantum coding \cite{tomamichel2016}.